Evernote/evernote-sdk-mac/README.md

   - If you thought Evernote ignore your request, you can try to reach them in Twitter @evernotehelps
 - By default, Evernote only activate API for Evernote international rage.
 If you want to provide service in 'Evernote-China' (i.e., Yinxiang Biji), you need to manually request Evernote team to do so.
 Just reply the confirm email about activation.

+# About `NoteStore.findNotesMetadata`

+- @param  maxNotes The maximum notes to return in this query.
+The service will return a set of notes that is no larger than this number, but may return fewer notes if needed.
+The NoteList.totalNotes field in the return value will indicate whether there are more values available after the returned set.
+Currently, the service will not return more than **250** notes in a single request, but this number may change in the future.
+- The **250** means, if you have more than 250 notes in the query, you need to query for times.

 =========================================